grafana/k6-cloud-grafana-datasource/README.md

 ## Getting started

-The instructions below will get you setup with a Docker Compose based Grafana setup to quickly try the plugin.
+The instructions below will get you set up with a Docker Compose based Grafana setup to quickly try the plugin.
 Instructions for installing the plugin with a self-hosted version of Grafana follows further down.

 1. Install dependencies
 ```BASH